alexconst/alexconst.github.io/technical/packer.md

             },
         },
 ```
+The `type` specifies a supported Packer builder type.
+The `name` is a user defined descriptive that is also used as output directory.
+It must be unique.
+The most interesting option is `headless` which you'll eventually want to set to true for headless image creation.

 ## AWS EBS builder
-There is no need to publish the AWS credentials in the template since Packer is capable of looking into `~/.aws/credentials` automatically.
+There is no need to leak the AWS credentials into the template since Packer is capable of looking into `~/.aws/credentials` automatically.
 ```json
         {
             "type": "amazon-ebs",